Holomorphic Quantization of Linear Field Theory in the General Boundary Formulation: Ingredients

-Above we have loosely talked about $L_\Sigma$ as the space of solutions of the Euler-Lagrange equations in a neighborhood of the hypersurface $\Sigma$.
-A better definition would be to say that $L_\Sigma$ is the space of \emph{germs} of solutions near $\Sigma$.
+Above we have loosely talked about $L_\Sigma$ as the space of solutions of the Euler--Lagrange equations in a neighborhood of the hypersurface $\Sigma$.
+A better def\/inition would be to say that $L_\Sigma$ is the space of \emph{germs} of solutions near $\Sigma$.
 That is, we take the space of solutions in neighborhoods with two solutions being equivalent if they coincide in some sub-neighborhood of $\Sigma$.
 It is clear that for this to make sense one would usually require the hypersurfaces $\Sigma$ to carry some additional structure besides being submanifolds of codimension one.